BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/matched_play_guide/recommended_tournament_style.md

 ### ROLES & RESPONSIBILITIES

-Depending on how formal you wish your event to be, it’s always a good idea to make sure that everyone involved is aware of their role and the responsibilities that go alongside it.
+Depending on how formal you wish your event to be, it's always a good idea to make sure that everyone involved is aware of their role and the responsibilities that go alongside it.
 These are important to ensure that everything runs smoothly and, above all, that everyone has a good time!

 #### ORGANISER

 Every event will need a single Organiser, who will be responsible for all aspects of running the tournament.

 It will be their job to think about such things as gaming space and equipment for the players, appointing any Referees and Scorekeepers, and generally being easily accessible on the day to ensure everything goes according to plan.
-The Organiser is essentially in charge on the day, and all participants must accept that the Organiser has the authority to expel or disqualify anyone for breaking the rules of the event – although this should, hopefully, never have to happen.
+The Organiser is essentially in charge on the day, and all participants must accept that the Organiser has the authority to expel or disqualify anyone for breaking the rules of the event - although this should, hopefully, never have to happen.

-It is also the Organiser’s job to check everyone’s Army Lists.
+It is also the Organiser's job to check everyone's Army Lists.
 The Organiser can also be the Referee and/or Scorekeeper if they wish; though in larger events it may be best to share these responsibilities around.
 We recommend that the Organiser does not participate in the actual tournament so that they are always easy to get hold of.

 #### REFEREE

 Every event needs a Referee, who is often the Organiser at smaller events.
-It is the Referee’s job to observe the games as they are played, enforce the rules, answer any rules queries the players may have, and settle any disputes between players in a calm manner.
+It is the Referee's job to observe the games as they are played, enforce the rules, answer any rules queries the players may have, and settle any disputes between players in a calm manner.
 The Referee should have a good knowledge of the rules of the game, and have a copy of the *Middle-earth Strategy Battle Game Rules Manual* and any Expansions, Supplements, FAQs and Errata on hand in case of rules queries.
-A Referee’s ruling is final as far as the event is concerned, and all players must agree to honour the rulings of the Referee in these situations.
+A Referee's ruling is final as far as the event is concerned, and all players must agree to honour the rulings of the Referee in these situations.
 As with the Organiser, we recommend that the Referee does not participate so that they are always accessible.

 #### SCOREKEEPER